 HUGH ALVAR HENRIK AALTO (1898-1976)

 Biography adapted from Wikipedia.
-Special thanks to volunteers Catherine Westergaard Cramer and Daniel Perrin for research.
+Special thanks to research volunteers Catherine Westergaard Cramer, Jean-Paul Bonfils, and Daniel Perrin.

 Around 1919 - Herrenas Manor, a training assignment at the Institute of Technology, Finland.
 The plan comprises a main building, outbuilding, stables, a cowhouse with its pile of manure, and labor housing.
 A symmetrical plan, with narrow staircases and corridors, and a monotonous facade with a central pediment and tall pilasters in diluted Neo-Classical style.
 Unbuilt.

 1919 - Row House in Toolo District, Helsinki, Finland, probably a training assignment at the Institute of Technology.
 This was a brick house consisting of four identical, almost cubic blocks in two stories, each with a main entrance, hall, living room, dining room, serving room and kitchen with separate entrance on the ground floor, and a hall, four bedrooms, and a bathroom upstairs.
 Unbuilt.

 1920 - Renovation of Myllykangas Farm, Alajarvi, Finland.

 1922 - The Nuora House Renovation, Hongikontie 9, Jyväskylä, Finland.
 Aalto redesigned it into a two-story residential and commercial building.
 The lower level was a bakery and cafe while the second story included three flats reached by an internal staircase and an access balcony.
 The building eventually became entirely residential.